 Where Airbnb is more like a hotel in a private residence, coliving spaces are part hotel, part apartment, part coworking space, and part networking hub all wrapped up in one lifestyle movement.

-Through both Airbnb.com and Coliving.com, people can view properties and availability, compare and contrast amenities and contact hosts to book a stay.
+Airbnb.com and Coliving.com allow people to view properties and availability, compare and contrast amenities, and contact hosts to book a stay.

-In this post, we’re going to take a deep dive into the similarities and differences between Airbnb and coliving communities and zoom in on a real-life side-by-side comparison of Airbnb’s and Coliving.com’s platforms.
+In this post, we’ll deeply dive into the similarities and differences between Airbnb and coliving communities and zoom in on a real-life side-by-side comparison of Airbnb’s and Coliving.com’s platforms.

 In both scenarios, individual companies and hosts may go the extra mile to elevate the experience by providing more benefits.
-These supplemental extras include fully stocked kitchens, free coffee and tea, a hairdryer, shampoo and conditioner, free access to streaming services and more.
+These additional extras include fully stocked kitchens, free coffee and tea, a hairdryer, shampoo and conditioner, free access to streaming services, and more.

-Let’s take a look at each benefit that general coliving spaces offer in comparison to Airbnb.
+Let’s look at each benefit that general coliving spaces offer compared to Airbnb.

 The best way to compare these two platforms is by looking at a side-by-side, real-life example.
-To do this effectively, we’ve set the room type to “private” and chosen Airbnb.com and Coliving.com spaces that are both located near the Mission District in San Francisco.
+To do this effectively, we’ve set the room type to “private” and chosen Airbnb.com and Coliving.com spaces near the Mission District in San Francisco.